At least 550 people killed by Myanmar's military since February coup, says advocacy group - KESQ

 CNN is in Myanmar with the permission of the military and is being escorted by the military.

-‘We are aware of reports of detentions following our team’s visit to Yangon, Myanmar yesterday,” a CNN spokesperson said Saturday.
+‘We are aware of reports of detentions following our team’s visit to Yangon, Myanmar on Friday,” a CNN spokesperson said Saturday.

 “We are pressing the authorities for information on this, and for the safe release of any detainees.”